tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_github_wikis.md

 1. Set up Git on your computer.

+	{: .tip}
-	{{tip}}It's easiest to install Git by <a href="https://desktop.github.com">installing Github Desktop</a>.
-Installing Github Desktop will include all the Git software as well." %}
+It's easiest to install Git by <a href="https://desktop.github.com">installing Github Desktop</a>.
+Installing Github Desktop will include all the Git software as well.

 	If you're installing the Windows version of Github Desktop, after you install Github, you'll get a special Github Shell shortcut that you can use to work on the command line.
 You should use that special Github Shell rather than the usual command line prompt.